- Insulated Wine Carafe

 Contrary to what you might think, you can still delight a wine snob with wine gifts under 50 bucks.
-And, it’s a lot easier than trying to determine which bottle of vino floats their boat.
+And it’s a lot easier than trying to determine which bottle of vino floats their boat.
 So, pour yourself a glass and browse on: we’ve done all the thinking for you.

 The human race has long searched for ways to keep wine chilled in the great outdoors.
-This triple-walled, stainless steel bottle guarantees to keep Gewürztraminer glacial and Shiraz stable for an entire 24 hours!
-It promises no metallic taste and comes in 13 stylish colors with a funnel for transfer.
+This stainless steel carafe guarantees keeping Gewürztraminer glacial and Shiraz stable for 24 hours!
+It holds a full bottle, 750ML, and comes in several colors.

 Drinking a fine wine doesn’t make you immune to clumsy red wine stains.
-With a classy, wine bottle-inspired design and nicknamed “The one bottle no wine lover should be without,” this little spray has received 5-star reviews from a multitude of mags and talk shows.
+But, with a classy, wine bottle-inspired design nicknamed “The one bottle no wine lover should be without,” this little spray has received 5-star reviews from many mags and talk shows.

 This is surely the one thing every wine lover doesn’t know they need in their life.
-Featuring four stemless wine glasses and a personalized wooden paddle, this “flight” is a perfect wine gift set for any occasion.
+This “flight” is a perfect wine gift set for any occasion, featuring four stemless wine glasses and a personalized wooden paddle.
 The paddle comes in a natural or red-brown finish with your choice of monogram.

 Let’s be clear – this ain’t no “wine-flavored” ice cream.
 With 5% alcohol, you need to be over 21 to purchase from this hit New York company.
-We’re stretching $50 to its limit here with postage and min. tub quota (4 pints) but your wine snob has never received such a unique gift.
+Of course, we’re stretching $50 to its limit here with postage and min.
+Tub quota (4 pints), but your wine snob has never received such a unique gift.
 Ten wine-infused flavors to choose from.

 We dare think that 13,000 people can’t be wrong about this corkscrew, which also tops many a wine opener review.
 This sleek, little bestseller removes a cork in seconds with the push of a button and can open up to 30 bottles on a single charge.
 Foil cutter included.

 Think you know your Cabernet from your Chianti – intimately?
-Prepared to put it on the line?
+Are you prepared to put it on the line?
 This game is one of the best wine gifts to pair with a bottle of vino.
-Answer questions on wine production, storage, tasting, and culture, and collect mini wine bottles to win.
+Answer wine production, storage, tasting, and culture questions, and collect mini wine bottles to win.

 A life-sized wine bottle carved from Pennsylvania cherry wood to grind those peppercorns in style.
 But this baby isn’t just for looks.
 The mill has a restaurant-quality, hardened-steel grinding mechanism with a lifetime warranty.
 Engraved with a Bordeaux label and made in the USA.

 You don’t need to be a sommelier to enjoy the intricacies of a glass of wine – in Napa or at home.
 But it’s easy to forget what bottle of wine you tried and how it made you feel.
-This little book features guided tasting prompts but allows space for your own thoughts.
-Includes a wine color comparison chart.
+This journal helps you keep track of the bottles you loved and the ones you didn’t.

 These luxe tumblers make a perfect gift – and get the job done.
 Copper-coated, double-walled, stainless steel keeps your Chardonnay chill, while an actual ceramic interior promises no metallic taste.
 Includes a cork base, BPA-free lid, and elegant gift box.

-Simple gift ideas are often the best gifts and owning a set of really good wine stoppers is a game-changer.
+Simple gift ideas are often the best gifts, and owning a set of perfect wine stoppers is a game-changer.
 These vacuum stoppers give open bottles of wine an airtight seal in seconds.
-Whether it’s red wine or white wine, you simply insert the stopper into the bottle and pump until you hear a “click.”
+Whether red wine or white wine, you simply insert the stopper into the bottle and pump until you hear a “click.”
 The set includes a wine bag.

 The best way to stay up-to-date on all things wine is through a monthly magazine.
 This 12-mth subscription of Wine Enthusiast explores news, wine regions, tasting notes, serving suggestions, and food and travel for wine drinkers.
 Each issue also contains a buying guide.

 Wine soap made from real wine?
 You better believe it.
 But maybe don’t go licking it, alright?
-This artisan soap is sure to bring a smile to your wine snob’s face and skin – phthalate-free, cruelty-free and smells jammy like their favorite Merlot.
-Made in small batches in the USA.
+This artisan soap is sure to bring a smile to your wine snob’s face and skin – it’s vegan and cruelty-free.

 What’s wrong with your current tote bag?
 Yup, not enough space!
 If you’re going away for the weekend, you’re not taking only two bottles.
 This tote is wonderful for gifting.
 It holds six bottles of their favorite wine within its padded, insulated lining.
 Includes bonus corkscrew opener.